10KD/kicstarter/README.md

 # Kicstarter

 Kicstarter is a crowdfunding platform inspired by Kickstarter.
 It's a fullstack application built with a Ruby on Rails backend, PostgreSQL database, and React-Redux on the frontend.
-Much like Kickstarter, users can create projects with fund raising goals which other users can back / contribute toward.
+Much like Kickstarter, users can create projects with fund raising goals.
+Other users can then browse and back those projects.

 Kicstarter was created in 8 days by Don Kim.